 As the Multicultural Recruitment Coordinators, we encourage you to review the various links in the UNIVERSITY RESOURCES area below, to find out more about the diversity presence on campus.

-In the event you, your parents or college counselor have any questions about the admissions process, deadlines or requirements, we encourage you to contact our office by telephone at 202-687-3600 and speak to one of our Admissions Officers.
-You may also submit your question/inquiry directly to Mr. Jaime Briseño via email at: email@example.com
+In the event you, your parents, or college counselor have any questions about the admissions process, please contact our office at 202-687-3600 and speak to one of our admissions officers.
+Alternatively, you may submit your question(s) by email to Mr. Jaime Briseño at email@example.com

 The various office websites listed below contain useful information about life on campus or specific University resources, along with organizations which support and enhance awareness of Georgetown’s diverse community of students.

 LGTBQ Resource Center

 Academic Resource Center